 Mother’s Day is only a few days away, and with everything happening in the world, celebrations will likely look a little different than usual this year.
 For those of you doing your part by social distancing, staying home from loved ones can feel difficult to manage, especially on a day that’s dedicated to celebrating the amazing moms that manage to do it all.
 Despite the conditions we’re in right now, we’re determined to make this day as special as it can be—because every mother truly deserves it.
-Many of you won’t be able to celebrate in-person, so today, we’re bringing you a virtual Mother’s Day spread, courtesy of baker Amanda Wilens of Feed Me with Amanda, fit to honor all the moms and moms-to-be out there.
+Many of you won’t be able to celebrate in-person, so today, we’re bringing you a virtual Mother’s Day spread, courtesy of baker Amanda Wilens, fit to honor all the moms and moms-to-be out there.
 Amanda has graciously thrown together a spread fit for a queen, filled with dishes like a Strawberry Muffin Loaf, Rosé Sangria, and Shallot and Spinach Goat Cheese Quiche.
 Amazing, right?
 If you’re looking for a few recipes for the big day, look no further than the incredibly delicious ones she’s put together below.
 Consider dropping off a spread with your mother if you’re within driving distance, or making a FaceTime baking date.
 Because we could all use a reason to celebrate!

 Strawberry Muffin Loaf